 - advocate for safe temporary learning spaces to encourage girls and youth to study

 Shelter and settlements

 Lack of shelter has been identified as one of the main needs in the camps.
-More than 60 percent of the displaced people live in emergency shelters and tents in poor condition.
+Over 60 per cent of the residents live in emergency shelters and tents that are in poor condition.
 Our teams: